thehyve/transmartApp-doc/source/third_party_tooling.rst

 To perform a MetaCore Enrichment Analysis:

 #.
-Define a cohort as described in *Defining the Cohorts* on page 21.
+Define a cohort as described in :ref:`defining-the-cohorts-label`.

 #.
 Click the **MetaCore Enrichment Analysis** tab: